--F Used with -s , ignores a stream's expected flow.
-It can also force it to generate a branch view based on a virtual stream; the mapping itself refers to the underlying real stream. -1 Long form: include full text of the changelist description. -r Reverse source and target (that is, reverse the direction of the integration). -S stream [-P parent] Display integrations pending between the stream and its parent.
+- F Used with -s , ignores a stream's expected flow.
+It can also force it to generate a branch view based on a virtual stream; the mapping itself refers to the underlying real stream. -1 Long form: include full text of the changelist description. -r For use with the -b option to reverse the direction of the integration. -S stream [-P parent] Display integrations pending between the stream and its parent.
 To treat another stream as the parent, specify -P . -t Display full date and time that changelist was submitted.
-By default, only the date is displayed. -u user Limit results to those submitted by the specified user. g-opts See "Global options" on page 685.
+By default, only the date is displayed. -u user Limit results to those submitted by the specified user. g-opts See "Global options" on page 705.